 Homewood Mortgage, Broker, Loan Officer

-A mortgage broker is someone or group that works as an independent agent for both the mortgage loan applicant and the lender.
-A mortgage broker facilitates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Which lender offers the loan programs that is best for you?
-A mortgage broker will help you find the best one.
-Your broker will present your mortgage loan application to one or more lenders, and works with the chosen lender until the loan closes.
-The broker is given a commission from the borrower at closing.
+A mortgage broker is a person or firm that acts as an independent agent for the mortgage loan applicant as well as the lender.
+A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+You partner with a mortgage broker to look at your financial situation and find the lender who has the right loan program for you.
+From application to closing, your mortgage broker works with you: offering your loan application to several lenders, and coordinating the process with the lender through to the closing of your loan.
+The broker is given a commission from the borrower if the loan closes.

 About Loan Officers

-Also known as a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lending institution.
-A mortgage banker will walk the borrower through the application, processing and loan closing.
-Either a salary or commission is given to mortgage brokers by their employers.
+Also called a "loan representative" or "account executive," a loan officer acts of behalf of the borrower to the lender.
+The mortgage banker will guide you through the application, processing and loan closing.
+Mortgage bankers are compensated with a commission or salary for their work by their employers.

-In the market for a mortgage?
-We'd be thrilled to discuss your mortgage needs!
+Shopping for a mortgage?
+We'd be thrilled to talk about our mortgage offerings!
 Give us a call today at